 The mentioned spring is still visible today.
-However, a massive earthquake destroyed much of the Dzong.
+However, Dobji Dzong was destroyed by a massive earthquake on September 2011.
 The remaining central tower was believed to have survived because of a Terma statue (the treasure statue of Guru Langdarchen).
-The statue is believed to have spoken to Tibetan King Langdarm, who was notorious for secreting Buddhist monasteries when he attempted to destroy the statues with a hammer.